Are there any pre-requisites for CNA training?

 If I withdraw and don’t get a full refund, can I use the tuition I paid for another class later on?

-Probably.
-In fact we encourage you to do so, if your case falls within the guidelines for cancellation or withdrawal from a program.
-Like all policies, we do not make exceptions.
-Please do not ask us to.
+We encourage you to do so, if your case falls within the guidelines for cancellation or withdrawal from a program.

 Does Utah CNA Training Centers provide job placement?